 Family Nurse Practitioner (MSN-FNP)

-The St. David's School of Nursing at Texas State University accepts applications for the Master of Science in Nursing with a major in Family Nurse Practitioner from August to February, admitting for the next Fall semester.
+The St. David's School of Nursing at Texas State University is accepting applications for the Master of Science in Nursing with a major in Family Nurse Practitioner (MSN-FNP).
+Applications are accepted throughout the year for Fall and Spring admissions.
+The MSN-FNP program has a flexible deadline for applications, meaning applications received after the posted deadlines may be reviewed but with no guarantees for admission.
+Full-time and part-time options are available.
 BSN prepared RNs can apply through the Graduate College.

 Full-Time MSN-FNP Program Information